Forced Air System vs. Consistent Radiant Temperatures

 Hot air rises but heat can travel in any direction.
-Radiant energy transfer is caused by a warm surface giving up its heat to a cooler surface.
-Americans are missing out on a truly comfortable living environment in their own homes or places of business.
-By controlling both the air temperature and the radiant transfer, radiant panel systems deliver a comfort that is unsurpassed.
+Radiant energy transfer is caused by a warm surface yielding its heat to a cooler surface.
+By controlling both the air temperature and the radiant transfer, radiant panel systems deliver an unsurpassed comfort.

 Radiant heating systems can be utilized with a variety of energy sources, including: